Cantera/cantera-website/pages/science/reactors/reactors.rst

 A Continuously Stirred Tank Reactor (CSTR), also often referred to as Well-Stirred Reactor (WSR), Perfectly Stirred Reactor (PSR), or Longwell Reactor, is essentially a single Cantera reactor with an inlet, an outlet, and constant volume.
-Therefore, the `Governing Equations for Single Reactors`_ defined above apply accordingly.
+Therefore, the governing equations for single reactors defined above apply accordingly.

 Steady state solutions to CSTRs are often of interest.
 In this case, the mass